Phi Gamma Delta: Sexual assault

-In September 2012, University of Nebraska–Lincoln campus police fielded a report of a rape at the Phi Gamma Delta fraternity house.

 On January 21, 2017, Phi Gamma Delta fraternity members at University of Nebraska–Lincoln were claimed to have screamed pro-rape slurs at participants of the 2017 Women's March.
 Chants of "no means yes, yes means anal" were allegedly aimed at thousands of women, children, and men walking past the fraternity house on the University of Nebraska–Lincoln campus.
 Fraternity members were accused on social media of waving Donald Trump signs, screaming "grab them by the pussy," and then announcing which marchers they would and would not want to "grab by the pussy".
 Multiple protesters have said that they heard the fraternity members chanting, which a spokesperson for the fraternity has denied.
 One week later, a protest was held outside the fraternity's chapter house.
-The protest was attended by about 50 people, including an antifa group which flung tampons dipped in red paint at the building.
+The protest was attended by about fifty people, including Antifa members who flung tampons dipped in red paint at the building.
 The fraternity was suspended from UNL from March 2017 to May 2020 because of "a pattern of sexually harassing conduct" and other patterns of misconduct.
 The chapter was accused of further sexual misconduct in October 2019.

+A member of the Kappa Tau chapter at the University of Tennessee was accused of drugging and raping two women during a party at the fraternity in November 2018.
+The accused apologized to one of the women in a text message.
+A search warrant was issued for the fraternity house in connection with the alleged rapes.
+The accused member was suspended from the fraternity and moved out of the house, but was not arrested.
+The fraternity chapter was temporarily suspended in December 2018.
+In January 2019, the fraternity chapter agreed to social probation until May 1 for alcohol violations and for violating previous university sanctions related to alcohol and hazing; its members were required to participate in university training related to alcohol consumption and sexual assault.

-A federal lawsuit filed by a Butler University student in 2019 describes being raped by a member of the Psi chapter at Wabash College while she was drunk during a Phi Gamma Delta party.
+A federal lawsuit filed by a Butler University student in 2019 describes being raped by a member of the Psi chapter at Wabash College while she was intoxicated during a Phi Gamma Delta party.
 She told her attacker to stop and attempted to escape while blacking out repeatedly.
 Other members of the chapter tried to prevent the woman's friends from finding her as she was being raped, according to the lawsuit.
 The woman stated that Crawfordsville, Indiana police told her that Wabash College has no formal code of conduct and that the student who assaulted her would face few consequences, so they encouraged her not to pursue the complaint.